atlanticwave-sdx/sdx-docs/source/contributing.rst

 - Report issues when you find them, or create an issue when you intend to develop a new feature.

-- Make code changes with GitHub pull requests, ask for feedback on your changes, and address feedback.
+- Make code changes with GitHub `pull requests`_, ask for feedback on your changes, and address feedback.

 Reporting Issues
 ================